 Our private tour will continue in the morning when we will drive to visit PELLA, Alexander the Great’s capital.
 Continue our private sightseeing to VERGINA to visit the tomb of the KING PHILLIP and the famous ‘’VERGINA TREASURES’’.
 We’ll take now the way to Kavala passing through THESSALONIKI via VERIA.
 In the afternoon arrive in Kavala.
 Dinner and overnight.

 Day 4: Kavala, the small Monte Carlo.

 Today Athens Taxi will take us to KAVALA, the ancient Neapolis.
 A POLE OF ATTRACTION!!!
 Writers & travelers have called KAVALA the «the small Monte Carlο. » And they weren’t wrong.
-Owing to the amphitheatrically of the city , the harmonious coexistence of modern with the old, the combination of the mountain with the sea, the varied cultural events, which are held in modern and ancient theatres and the chances for several excursions to such places as in the nearby bright green island of Thassos and the archaeological area of Philippi, the region of Kavala has been a pole of attraction for tourists in its 2,500 years of history.
-It has always been at the crossroads of culture and a stop for great travellers and army leaders, from Philip II, Alexander the Great and Mark Antony to Apostle Paul comes to Neapolis to preach the Christian faith in Europe.
-Additionally we can visit the castles & the museums (Archaeological Museum, Municipal Museum, the castle of Kavala, the citadel at Philippi, the castle at Palaiochori, Anaktoroupoli at Nea Peramos, the tower at Apollonia, the castle at Orfani).
+Owing to the amphitheatrically of the city, the harmonious coexistence of modern with the old, the combination of the mountain with the sea, the varied cultural events, which are held in modern and ancient theatres and the chances for several excursions to such places as in the nearby bright green island of Thassos and the archaeological area of Philippi, the region of Kavala has been a pole of attraction for tourists in its 2,500 years of history.
+It has always been at the crossroads of culture and a stop for great travelers and army leaders, from Philip II, Alexander the Great, and Mark Antony to Apostle Paul come to Neapolis to preach the Christian faith in Europe.
+Additionally, we can visit the castles & the museums (Archaeological Museum, Municipal Museum, the castle of Kavala, the citadel at Philippi, the castle at Palaiochori, Anaktoroupoli at Nea Peramos, the tower at Apollonia, the castle at Orfani).
 Overnight in Kavala.